Receive a $50 Woolworths eGift Card*

 This speed tier can enable HD video streaming, online gaming with lower latency and efficient file downloads and uploads, as well as accommodate more demanding work tasks.
 If your household has several members streaming, gaming and working remotely but still have an eye on your budget, an NBN 50 plan could be the right call.

-The fastest widely available NBN tier, NBN 100 is designed for heavier internet users and households with extensive online demands, as well as small businesses with multiple employees online at once.
+The fastest widely available NBN tier, NBN 100 is designed for heavier internet users and households with extensive online demands, with multiple individuals online at once.
 If you have a non-FTTP or HFC connection, this is the speediest fixed line internet on offer.

 NBN 100 can support 4K video streaming, online gaming with low latency, large file transfers and multiple device connections.
 It's the go-to choice for those who require a robust and responsive internet connection, especially in households with multiple users engaging in data-intensive activities.

-One of the two new additions to the original four NBN speed tiers, NBN 250 is tailored for power users, small to medium businesses and those who demand super-fast internet speeds.
+One of the two new additions to the original four NBN speed tiers, NBN 250 is tailored for power users and those who demand super-fast internet speeds.
 However, as mentioned, only FTTP and HFC connections support these speeds.

 This speed tier can offer 4K streaming, large-scale data uploads and downloads and high-performance online gaming without interruptions.
 Users who rely on bandwidth-intensive applications or require swift data transfer can benefit from the exceptionally high speed of NBN 250.

-The highest possible speed available on the NBN, NBN 1000 is geared towards tech enthusiasts and medium to large businesses with the most demanding connectivity needs.
-It can provide lightning-fast speeds suitable for 8K video streaming, professional-grade online gaming and data-intensive tasks like video conferencing and large-scale file sharing.
+The highest possible speed available on the NBN, NBN 1000 is geared towards tech enthusiasts with the most demanding connectivity needs.
+It can provide lightning-fast speeds suitable for 8K video streaming, professional-grade online gaming and data-intensive tasks like video conferencing and large-scale file sharing, particularly if there are multiple users at any given time.

 If you need entirely optimised speed and reliability, NBN 1000 delivers unparalleled performance compared to any other speed tier on the Network, making it ideal for advanced users and enterprises.